lif31up/model-agnostic-meta-learning/README.md

 ### Configuration
-confing.py contains the configuration settings for the model, including the framework, dimensions, learning rate, and other hyperparameters
+`confing.py` contains the configuration settings for the model, including the framework, dimensions, learning rates (alpha, beta), and other hyperparameters like kernel size.

 ```python
 class Config: